AdamPaternostro/Azure-App-Insights-Distrubuted-Tracing/README.md

         -  Set the Telemetry Operation Parent Id to the Request Telemetry Id
     - The blob will be saved with the following meta-data
         - Request-Context: appId=cid “The App Id of the current App Insights Account”
+          - NOTE: A "-" is not allowed.
+Using RequestContext.
         - Request-Id / traceparent:  “The Id of the Track Dependency”
+          - NOTE: A "-" is not allowed.
+Using RequestId.
         - Traceoperation “The Operation Id of the Track Dependency”

 3. An Azure Function detects the blob trigger